Ticket prices for TRNSMT cut as festival boss brands Brexit 'massive cluster****'

 Organisers of Scotland’s biggest music festival have revealed they have pegged back ticket prices to protect the event in the “tough” economic climate - describing Brexit as a “massive clusterf***.”

-Promoters DF Concerts have chopped the cost of thousands of early bird tickets for TRNSMT - as they revealed that grime favourite Stormy, rising Glaswegian star Gerry Cinnamon and indie-rock icons Snow Patrol will be appearing in July.
+Promoters DF Concerts have chopped 10 per cent off the cost of thousands of early bird tickets for TRNSMT - as they revealed that grime favourite Stormzy, rising Glaswegian star Gerry Cinnamon and indie-rock icons Snow Patrol will be appearing in July.

-Other confirmed acts in the launch line-up include singing sensations George Ezra and Jess Glyne, as well as Richard Ashcroft, former singer with The Verve and Welsh rockers Catfish and the Bottlemen.
+Other confirmed acts in the launch line-up include singing sensations George Ezra and Jess Glynne, as well as Richard Ashcroft, former singer with The Verve and Welsh rockers Catfish and the Bottlemen.

 However this year’s event, which will be staged from 12-14 July, has been scaled back from five to three days, despite attracting more than 200,000 music fans to Glasgow Green across two weekends last summer.